Cobra-Kai-Software/projectManagerCli/README.md

 A project manager to tackle all your project planning from
 - Create A user login
 - View current projects
-- Show currently in progress
+- Show projects currently in progress
 - Move project to icebox or done categories
+- Select a project to work on
-- Delete finished projects
+- Delete unwanted items and mistakes

 #### Purpose